The Classics Major

 - complete 7–14 units (including work at the 300 level or above in language) of courses in the department,

 - pass comprehensive examinations including reading in at least one classical language, and

 The department will provide formal or informal colloquia to bring together the studies of advanced students and faculty.
 Distinction in Classics will be awarded for the theses and coursework of an excellence beyond a mere A-range grade.

 Requirements of the Departmental Minor in Classics

-- A paper or project, normally submitted in the Capstone course, which should draw on the student’s whole classical studies experience.
+5. A paper or project, normally submitted in a 300-level course considered as a capstone for the minor (e.g. Advanced Greek or Latin), which should draw on the student’s whole Classical studies experience.